Unionism in the United Kingdom: Northern Ireland

-Towards the end of the 19th century, Irish unionism was, by and large, a reaction to an increase in movements for Irish home rule.
-This led to the partition of Ireland along the lines of nationalism and unionism in 1920, causing 26 out of 32 counties of Ireland to be separated from the Union to form Irish Free State in 1922.
-The rest of the counties were incorporated to Northern Ireland.
+Prior to the Catholic Relief Act 1793, Irish Catholics could not vote; and they could not sit in the Westminster Parliament until the passing of the Emancipation Act 1829.
+Until this point, Ireland's constitutional position was determined by a Unionist Protestant minority.
+As the Irish population was overwhelmingly Catholic, the penal laws effectively disenfranchised Irish people in Ireland and of course the same effect could be seen in Great Britain where such laws against Catholics overwhelmingly fell on the Irish.
+Towards the end of the 19th century, Irish unionism was, by and large concentrated in some counties of Ulster as a result of Catholic Relief acts and Catholic Emancipation and later expansion of male suffrage which allowed Irish Catholic nationalists to vote for Irish home rule.
+This led to the partition of Ireland along the lines of nationalism and unionism in 1920, causing 26 out of 32 counties of Ireland to be separated from the Union to form the Irish Free State in 1922.
+The rest of the counties were incorporated to Northern Ireland, which remained part of the United Kingdom.

-In Northern Ireland, support for the Union has been found to increase since the end of The Troubles, especially within the Roman Catholic population.
+In 2012, Northern Irish support for the Union had increased after the end of The Troubles, especially within the Roman Catholic population.
 In part, this is as a result of a decreasing association of the Union with radical or extremist political ideologies following the Good Friday Agreement.
+After Brexit, support for a United Ireland was shown to have increased to a majority in one poll concerning reunification within 20 years, however most polling still puts Unionism firmly in the lead.